watsonfellowship/watson-51/_fellows/elizabeth-lacroix.md

 ---

-By collecting of cross-cultural stories on menstrual pain, I sought to heal the lines of miscommunication between patients, medical practitioners, and researchers.
+By collecting cross-cultural stories on menstrual pain, I sought to heal the lines of miscommunication between patients, medical practitioners, and researchers.
 While searching for alternative methods of treatment other than hormonal contraception, I gained an understanding, both biological and psychological, of this pain.